 Shedding is seen in all mammals who have hair or fur.
-There will be phases where he sheds more than others, and factors such as weather he is an indoor or outdoor cat, stress, health all play a factor in how much hair he sheds.
+There will be phases where he sheds more than others, and factors such as whether he is an indoor or outdoor cat, stress, health all play a factor in how much hair he sheds.
 Even breeds such as the Devon Rex with their short, curly coat can shed, although as they typically have shorter hair, it is less noticeable than on regular coated cats.

 Just like with human hair, cat hair grows in four cycles: